apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/high-availability/high-availability.md

    root@postgres-postgresql-0:/home/postgres# rm -fr /home/postgres/pgdata/pgroot/data
    ```

-3. View logs to observe how the exception switches.
+3. View logs to observe how the roles of pods switch  when an exception occurs.

    ```bash
    # View the primary pod logs